bradley-mark/AWS-LAMP-Stack/README.md

 # AWS LAMP-Stack

-**What is does**
+**Goal**

-We will create a fault tolerant WordPress site with high availability.
-A WP Admin will manage the site and content directly accessing on an EC2 instance that will upload both code and media to S3.
+Create a fault tolerant WordPress site with high availability.
+A WP Admin will manage the site and content directly accessing an EC2 instance that will upload both code and media to S3.
 Users will access the website through a load balancer to a group of EC2 instances that will download the code and media from S3.
 CloudFront will host and cache media files for performance.

-This could be a typical small **proof of concept** example for a customer.
-We can use this as a real-life case study to create a fault tolerant WordPress site.
-We'll skip through the steps in AWS and will not document every small configuration detail.
-Please note this is a temporary environment and security considerations may be open.
+This is a typical small **proof of concept** example for a customer.

+**Set up shows** work notes and will not document every small AWS configuration detail.

+Please note this is a temporary environment and security considerations are open.
 Production would use HTTPS 443 instead of HTTP port 80 and other restrictions.

 **High Level Design**